 Research Experiences for Undergraduates (REU)

-Each year the Andrews Forest supports undergraduate students through the NSF Research Experiences for Undergraduate program (REU).
-This program supports active research participation by undergraduate students in one of the current areas of study by Andrews LTER scientists and graduate students.
+Each year the Andrews Forest LTER Program supports undergraduate students through the NSF Research Experiences for Undergraduate program (REU).
+The REU program supports active research participation by undergraduate students in one of the current areas of study by Andrews LTER scientists and graduate students.
 Undergraduates in the REU program carry out independent summer research projects with the help of mentor scientists.
 Please see opportunities for advertisements of REU positions.

 Ecoinformatics Summer Institute (EISI)

 The Ecoinformatics Summer Institute (EISI) is an NSF-funded REU program intended for undergraduates who are considering graduate study or a professional career in environmental science, computer science, or mathematics.
 The program is a 10-week field program based at the HJ Andrews Experimental Forest and the OSU campus in Corvallis, Oregon, that provides opportunities for team-based, interdisciplinary research linking ecology, engineering, mathematics and computer science.
-Over the course of the summers of 2007 to present, the EISI has hosted a total of 60 undergraduate students from all over the U.S., Puerto Rico, and Haiti , where they have worked with faculty mentors on research projects that advance knowledge and understanding of old-growth forests, streams, and other native ecosystems.
+The EISI has hosted undergraduate students from the U.S., Puerto Rico, and Haiti.
+Students have worked with faculty mentors on research projects that advance knowledge and understanding of old-growth forests, streams, and other native ecosystems.
 Example projects include: (1) engineered log jams: connecting fish habitat to wood in streams using advanced imaging technology and visualization; (2) moths and meadows: species distribution models and insect emergence models and field sampling to understand species sensitivity to topography, vegetation and, climate; (3) wood dynamics: modeling and mapping how large wood has moved in streams over the past 40 years and how stream channels have responded; and (4) ecohydrology: modeling and measuring diel fluctuations in streams and their connection to hydrologic flowpaths.
-Of the 60 students in the EISI from 2007-2011, 10 (17%) have been minority students.

 Undergraduate Student Researchers and Workers

-Thinking about a senior project or honors thesis?
+Students considering a senior project or honors thesis are enencouraged to consider linking in to the Andrews Forest community.
 Why not work on an Andrews related project?
 Please look over the Andrews LTER PI list in our personnel directory and contact a professor in your department that is associated with the program.
 If there is no such person then contact the person closest to your interests.
 We can help you design a project, find matching funds, and submit applications to OSU programs such as URISC (Undergraduate Research, Innovation, Scholarship, and Creativity).
-We also encourage projects by undergraduate students from colleges and universities throughout the region!
+We also encourage projects by undergraduate students from colleges and universities throughout the region.